Shmew/Fable.Jester/rtl/rtl.md

     timeout (value: int)

 // waitFor mutationObserver Options
-// Only accessible from waitFor module type mutationObserver
+// Only accessible from waitForOption module type mutationObserver
     /// An array of specific attribute names to be monitored.
     ///